 The employment appeal tribunal upheld an earlier tribunal decision that an atheist teacher, David McNab, employed by a Catholic school maintained by Glasgow City Council, had suffered direct discrimination under the Religion or Belief Regulations 2003 when he was refused an interview for the post of principal teacher of pastoral care.

 The EAT said that the tribunal was right to conclude that the post was not one for which the Roman Catholic Church required a Catholic teacher (as set out in a 1991 agreement between the Council and the Church).
 The council was wrong, therefore, to assume that the Church would not have approved the appointment of Mr McNab.

 The EAT also upheld the tribunal’s finding that there was no general GOR for the principal teacher of pastoral care in a Catholic school, to be a Catholic.
 The EAT held that a local authority has no religious ethos and so can not use the religious organizations GOR, even for employment in religious schools.

 Sexual orientation regulations

 Religion and belief and sexual orientation rules overlap.
-The sexual orientation regulations allow organised religions opposed to employing people of a certain sexual orientation to rely on a GOR defence to claims of discrimination on grounds of sexual orientation in relation to recruitment, training, promotion, transfer and dismissal.
+The sexual orientation regulations allow organized religions opposed to employing people of a certain sexual orientation to rely on a GOR defense to claims of discrimination on grounds of sexual orientation in relation to recruitment, training, promotion, transfer and dismissal.

-This defence will not generally apply to a school with a religious ethos because there the employment is for providing education; the employees do not work for an organised religion.
-Even when the employment is for an organised religion, the employer must act reasonably when reaching a decision that may have discriminatory effect (see Reaney below).
+This defense will not generally apply to a school with a religious ethos because there the employment is for providing education; the employees do not work for an organized religion.
+Even when the employment is for an organized religion, the employer must act reasonably when reaching a decision that may have discriminatory effect (see Reaney below).